Latest Te Pūnaha Hihiko fund science projects announced - NZ Herald

 Projects supported by the 2023 Te Pūnaha Hihiko: Vision Mātauranga Capability Fund include:

-Tātai Aoraki ki te Toka: southern Māori astronomy.
+· Tātai aroraki ki te Toka: southern Māori astronomy.
 A partnership between Otago Museum Trust Board and Te Rūnanga o Moeraki to address the distinct knowledge gap regarding mātauraka tātai aroraki (astronomy) for Kāi Tahu.

-eDNA technologies for kaitiakitanga o te moana.
-A partnership between Ngāti Hei Holdings Ltd and the Cawthron Institute to apply cutting-edge eDNA tools to monitor biodiversity throughout Ngāti Hei’s rohe moana.
+· eDNA technologies for kaitiakitanga o te moana.
+A partnership between Ngāti Hei Holdings Limited and the Cawthron Institute to apply cutting-edge eDNA tools to monitor biodiversity throughout Ngāti Hei’s rohe moana.

 Other projects that will receive funding include ones focused on weaving, microbiology and kiwi whakapapa.